Subscribe by Email

 "In work that is at times radically experimental, and always alert to the capacity of language to remake the world, Christodoulos Makris seeks ways to break open the lyric space of the poem to alter the ways in which language operates in the public realm" - Lucy Collins, Irish University Review

 Christodoulos Makris is a poet and writer with a practice rooted in contemporary experimental, cross-disciplinary, hybrid, documentary and collaborative poetics.
-His work across page, screen and live physical spaces is concerned with language use, modes of communication, multiple/shifting identities, and the conflation of the public and the private enabled by digital technologies, their ongoing impact on social and political structures, and in extension on the reading and writing of poetry, with particular emphasis on process, form, and aspects of presentation and publishing.
+His work across page, screen and live physical spaces is concerned with language use, modes of communication, multiple/shifting identities, and the conflation of public and private enabled by digital technologies, their ongoing impact on social and political structures, and in extension on the reading and writing of poetry, with particular emphasis on process, form, and aspects of presentation and publishing.
 His writing operates symbiotically with his editorial and curatorial activities to continually engage with and interrogate contemporary literature practices.

 He is co-author of the digital poetry publication sorry that you were not moved in collaboration with Kimberly Campanello (Dublin: Fallow Media, 2022) - which was in receipt of an Arts Council of Ireland Literature Project Award.